Everything We Know About Kevin Hart's Feud With Mike Epps

 "And for everybody reading this me and Kevin been knowing each other too long so this is not a beef.
 If it was I would have never responded," Epps wrote, per Comedy Hype.
 "Again, like I told you face to face Congrats on everything man.
 You seem to be a great person…but I still don't think yo ass funny."

-Even their School Dance comrade Nick Cannon weighed in on the exchange, at one point commenting, "Y'all both funnier than me but both of y'all UGLY AS SH-T!!!"
+Even their School Dance comrade Nick Cannon weighed in on the exchange, at one point commenting, "Y'all both funnier than me but both of y'all UGLY AS SH-T!!!
 Yeah I said it!!
 Now go to sleep on them expensive ass pillows!!!"

 Hart and Epps go way back and have starred in a few flims together, including 35 and Ticking, which came out in 2011.
 That same year they started taking jabs at each other on Twitter.